wessenstam/ts2019/xplay/xplay.rst

   .. figure:: images/xplay_26.png

-  These action type can be used just any other regular action type in any part of the Playbook.
+  These action types can be used just any other regular action type in any part of the Playbook.
-  It helps unlock not only the maintenance window setting but also allow a human approval process happening for a playbook.
+  It helps unlock not only the maintenance window setting but also allow for human approval process for playbook execution.

 Click **Save & Close**, and fill out the following fields: